 Dickinson R, Knapp P, House AO, Dimri V, Zermansky A, Petty D et al. Long-term prescribing of antidepressants in the older population: a qualitative study.
 Br J Gen Pract 2010; 60(573): e144-155.

 Institute for Quality and Efficiency in Health Care (IQWiG, Germany).
-Pilot study: Analytic Hierarchy Process in the indication "major depression"; commission GA10-01.
-May 08, 2013.
-(IQWiG-reports; volume 163).
+Analytic Hierarchy Process (AHP): Pilotprojekt zur Erhebung von Patientenpräferenzen in der Indikation Depression; Working paper; Commission GA10-01.
+May 8, 2013.
+(IQWiG reviews; Volume 163).

 Schofield P, Crosland A, Waheed W, Waquas A, Aseem S, Gask L et al. Patients' views of antidepressants: from first experiences to becoming expert.
 Br J Gen Pract 2011; 61(585): 142-148.

 IQWiG health information is written with the aim of helping